How to get first clients as a startup

 Clients rarely fall off your agency unexpectedly.
 Often, there are red flags indicating that something went wrong in your relationship.
 Reilly Newman (Founder and Lead Strategist at Motif Brands) believes that the brightest indicator of the status of any type of relationship is the quality of communication.

-“When a client starts to communicate less often or more briefly, typically something will be “off” and it is best to jump on it right away and see if there has been any confusion or miscommunication.
+“When a client starts to communicate less often or more briefly, typically something will be “off,” and it is best to jump on it right away and see if there has been any confusion or miscommunication.
 From there, do an audit of the relationship, makeup, and honor the relationship (if it has been healthy) and exceed their expectations,” says Newman.

-Reilly Newman, founder and Lead Strategist at Motif Brands
+Reilly Newman, founder, and Lead Strategist at Motif Brands

 Experts agree upon the following signs indicating your client is about to leave:

 The situation you probably have little to no way to influence.
-Be it because of inefficient management or unpredicted emergencies, the client has to cut their investments into outer services (yours included) to focus their budget on the internal needs.
+Be it because of inefficient management or unpredicted emergencies, the client has to cut their investments into outer services (yours included) to focus their budget on internal needs.

 You can see it as your fault (like in, “We failed to become the best possible solution for our client”).
 However, competition is harsh.
-There is always a chance another agency offers the same services as you do, but for a better price.
+There is always a chance that another agency offers the same services as you, but for a better price.
 Or with a more appealing attitude.
 Or promotes itself better.
 Or is in no way better than you, but the client just feels they want a change.

 Your client’s former project manager saw a lot of value in your relationships, but the new one doesn’t.
 They want to prove themselves useful, so they start changing everything their hands can reach.
 Or, a decision-maker on your client’s side decides to prioritize other directions.